 - Legal Requirements: Prenuptial agreements must adhere to specific legal standards to be enforceable.
 This includes the requirement of full financial disclosure from both parties and the necessity for voluntary consent without any form of coercion.

-- Independent Legal Counsel: It is highly advisable for both parties to seek independent legal counsel prior to signing a prenup to ensure that their respective interests are adequately protected and that they possess a comprehensive understanding of the agreement.
+- Independent Legal Counsel: Some people may want to utilize an online prenuptial agreement template to draft the agreement.
+However, it is highly advisable for both parties to seek independent legal counsel prior to signing a prenup to ensure that their respective interests are adequately protected and that they possess a comprehensive understanding of the agreement.

 - Review and Modification: Prenups may be subject to review and modification over time, particularly in response to significant changes in circumstances (e.g., the birth of children, alterations in income, etc.).